 - Merging changes of branch code: It will show the latest updates.

 - Suppose we have some unnecessary branches present in our project, and we want to remove those branches from the git repository.

 - So this can happen with the help of the delete branch option as follows:

 git branch –d Civil

-This is a guide to Git Branch.
-Here we discuss what is Git Branch? and How to create it with different Examples.
+This is a guide to What is Git Branch?
+Here we discuss the introduction, how to create a new git branch? and examples.
 You may also look at the following articles to learn more –